 The 1-day trek to Patalsu peak is via the Solang village.
 Beas River needs to be crossed to reach the Solang Village.
 The right mix of mountainous trail, grasslands, and forest add charm to the trek.
 The complexity of the trek is best described as moderate.

 It is popular among beginners as well as seasoned trekkers.
-The view from the Patalsu Peak is mesmerizing.
+The view from Patalsu Peak is mesmerizing.
 March to June and October –November are good times for the Solang Valley – Patalsu Peak Trek.

 5. Kinnaur Kailash Trek

 Let’s get a little tougher on ourselves now!
-Kinnaur Kailash is a high altitude trek.
+Kinnaur Kailash is a high-altitude trek.
 It is a 2-3 days trek.
-Preparation is recommended for the trek, for instance, jogging, core/strength training etc. It is rated between moderate to difficult.
+Preparation is recommended for the trek, for instance, jogging, core/strength training, etc. It is rated between moderate to difficult.
 It is located in the Kinnaur valley at the Indo-Tibet border.
 It is pretty well known for its apple orchards.

 6. Prashar Lake Trek

 Kantlu is the base camp for the Prashar lake trek.
 It is rated as easy to moderate in terms of difficulty.
 It is a two days trek.
 It is known to offer spectacular views of sunrise and sunset.
-It is possible to reach Prashar Lake by road throughout the year except winters due to the snowfall.
+It is possible to reach Prashar Lake by road throughout the year except for winters due to the snowfall.
 It usually snows from December to February.